CEDU: Original CEDU period (1967–1985)

-In 1969 CEDU bought a town house in San Bernardino and was also operating a gasoline station in Loma Linda.
+In 1969, CEDU bought a town house in San Bernardino and was also operating a gasoline station in Loma Linda.
 Contemporaneous newspaper reporting cited allegations of "sex orgies" and "brainwashing", claims that were at the time rebutted at length by CEDU.
-Cedu was later accused of informing problematic students of the option of transferring them to the California Youth Authority, Juvenile Hall or Patton state hospital.
+CEDU was later accused by a critic of telling problematic students that they may end up at California Youth Authority, Juvenile Hall or Patton state hospital if they left prior to completing the program.
+CEDU moved into the property in Running Springs that had previously owned by Walter Houston and turned it into the Running Springs campus.